-Energy models can be used to demonstrate life cycle savings associated with a very high efficiency DOAS System.
-These may allow for custom energy savings incentives outside of those offered through the VHE DOAS Program.
-Contact your local utility for details.
+Energy models can be used to demonstrate life cycle savings associated with a very high efficiency DOAS.
+Contact your local utility for details on potential energy savings incentives.

 7 TAB technician should use a flow hood measuring accurately down to 10 cfm, for both supply and exhaust airflows in a typical ventilation system.